cavemanpi/kube-demo-definitions/README.md

   docker pull cavemanpi/toy-greeter-api:0.2
   docker pull cavemanpi/toy-greeter-ui:0.1
   ```
 * Optional - Install `watch`.
+This can be installed by your package management system including `brew` on mac.
 It is a command line utility which allows you to execute commands in a loop over a time interval.
 I find it helpful for visualizing changes to pods by running something like:
 ```
 watch -n 1 kubectl get pods
 ```